How would you manage being true to yourself when others ask you to negotiate an outcome you don't agree with?

 Thirdly, by not being true to yourself and others it becomes less likely that any agreement you reach will last.

-To help choose whether to be authentic, our quick tips consider a few ethical questions:
+To help choose whether to be authentic, our self coaching tips consider a few ethical questions:

 - What will those I respect say if they find out I am not authentic?